caffeineflo/shai-hulud-scanner/README.md

 ```

 The `has_affected_packages` array lists repos that use packages from the affected list, but at versions that don't match the known malicious versions.
 This helps identify repos for ongoing monitoring in case new vulnerabilities are discovered.

+### Monorepo Support

+The scanner automatically detects monorepo structures by:
+1. Using GitHub's Git Trees API to recursively find all `package.json` files
+2. For each `package.json`, looking for lock files in the same directory
+3. Aggregating findings across all packages in the repository
+4. Including the `package_json_path` field in results to identify which package has the issue

+**Limitations:**
+- Lock files must be <1MB (GitHub API limit) - larger files will be flagged with warnings
+- Very large repositories with >100,000 files may have truncated tree responses

 ## Testing